Naama Maheu Latasi: Biography

 Lady Latasi was the first woman to be elected to the Parliament of Tuvalu.
 She remained the only woman ever to have served in the Tuvaluan Parliament until Pelenike Isaia won the August 2011 by-election for the constituency of Nui.

-In the 1993 New Year Honours she was appointed an OBE.
+In the 1993 New Year Honours, she was appointed an Officer of the Order of the British Empire (OBE) for public and community services.

 She was married to Sir Kamuta Latasi, a former Prime Minister of Tuvalu and subsequently Speaker of the Parliament of Tuvalu.
 Lady Latasi died on 16 March 2012.